 So it's time to change how you're thinking about finding the 'best' RV for full time living so that you can find the right one for YOU.

 How Do I Pick An RV To Live In?

-This will be based on what I (after 5 years of full-time experience on the road) believe to be the most important full-time factors (Including input from Marshall and full-time friends, too).
+This will be based on what I (after 5 years of full-time experience on the road) believe to be the most important full-time factors (Including input from Marshall and full-time friends).
 No matter what your final decision is, it will be made with compromises.

 You have to figure out what's best for your own personal needs and camping style.
 Here you will learn to understand which aspects of your RV lifestyle are the most important features to consider.

 Sure, figuring it out (and getting it right) is easier said than done, but it's doable.